GoC-Spending/contracts-data-web/content/department/ccohs-cchst.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Canadian Centre for Occupational Health and Safety spent an estimated \$902.8K in 2021-2022 on contracts.
+Canadian Centre for Occupational Health and Safety spent an estimated **\$902.8K in 2021-2022** on contracts.

+Across 111 contracts active since the start of the 2017-2018 fiscal year, 7 have at least one amendment (6%).
+Of contracts with amendments, the average increase in dollar value was 25% and the average number of amendments was 1.29.
+Cumulatively these amendments represent an increase of \$54.3K over the original contract values.

+The average contract duration was 1.01 years, and the average contract value (not including contracts under \$10k) was \$34.7K.
+The longest contract was 8.34 years.
+The largest contract by value (including amendments) was \$214.1K.

 {{< /entity_summary >}}

 ## Vendors